Cogmasters/concord/docs/CODING_GUIDELINES.md

 ## Space before parentheses

-When writing expressions using if/while/do/for, there shall be no space between the keyword and the open parenthesis.
-Like this:
+When writing expressions using if/while/do/for, there should be no space between the keyword and the open parenthesis like this:

 ```c
 while (1) {